-Dems attack ads try to save Senate
+Dems attack ads try to save Senate control

 Washington – — Their majority in jeopardy, Senate Democrats unleashed a late-campaign round of attack ads Monday accusing Republicans in key races of harboring plans to cut Social Security and Medicare.